streetzy/CafeQueue/README.md

 # CafeQueue

- simple frontend + backend project, where the whole point is to simulate a cafe chain with monitors where orders are either being prepared, prepared, handed out...
+Frontend + Backend project for simulating a cafe chain that displays orders and their status.